awsdocs/aws-mobile-developer-guide/doc_source/project-import-export-yaml.rst

 The following YAML is a sample of the :file:`mobile-hub-project.yml` exported from a project with many |AMH| features enabled.
 The project definition has also been manually updated to enable the import and upload of components of the original project.
-These components include files stored in the original project's User Data Storage bucket, files hosted in its Hosting and Streaming bucket, and API handler code in its |LAM| functions.
+These components include files stored in the original project's User File Storage bucket, files hosted in its Hosting and Streaming bucket, and API handler code in its |LAM| functions.

 .. code-block:: yaml